An example in Haou Airen, with Hakuron and Reilan.

 Anora herself states that her marriage to Calian was an arranged one, through they grew to love each other.

-Fire Emblem Akaneia: This is what happened to Hardin and Nyna for lineage-preservation and political reasons.
-Hardin truly loved Nyna, but the love was completely unrequited as he soon found out.
-This is what led to him stooping into a deep depression over the fact that the woman he was wed to did not love him back at all.
-Guess who exploits this and turns Hardin into a major villain in Mystery of the Emblem?
+Fire Emblem Akaneia: This is what happened to Hardin and Nyna, for lineage-preservation and political reasons.
+Hardin loved Nyna, she kinda cared but didn't romantically love him and actually was in love with Camus, and she agreed to marry Hardin because of her counselors's pressure on her.
+Guess who exploits Hardin's bad feelings over the whole matter and turns him into a major villain in Mystery of the Emblem?
 It's Gharnef.

 Fire Emblem Tellius: This is what was going to happen to Astrid for financial and political reasons.
 Astrid hated her family's decision of arranging a wedding consisting of her and a noble fromBegnion, and she greatly despised the man in question.
 This is what led to her running away from her family to have a life that wasn't ran by other people.
 Guess who she was supposed to marry?
 It's Lekain.